-13. Complaints and concerns about College safeguarding policies
+15. Complaints and concerns about college safeguarding policies

-13.1 Complaints against staff
+15.1 Complaints against staff

 Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff.
-Please see Inclusion Hampshire's allegations made against staff and low level concerns policy.
+Please see Inclusion Education's Allegations Made Against Staff and Low Level Concerns policy.

-13.2 Other complaints
+15.2 Other complaints

-Complaints related to students are outlined in Inclusion Education's Behaviour Policy.
+Complaints related to students are outlined in Inclusion College's Behaviour Policy.

-Any complaints related to the Health and Safety of the premises should be directed to the Headteacher of Inclusion Education's sites:
+Any complaints related to the Health and Safety of the premises should be directed to the Headteacher of Inclusion College:

-Inclusion College: marie.greenhalgh@inclusionhampshire.org.uk
+Inclusion College: Liz.Cooper@inclusioncollege.org.uk